cemerick/clojurescript.test/README.md

 ### Removed

-* All fixture facilities; perhaps to be reintroduced
 * `*load-tests*` is now private, and will probably be removed.
 The use case for Clojure (which is rarely taken advantage of AFAICT) seems irrelevant for ClojureScript; if you do or don't want tests in production, you just change